ANNUAL CHARGEBACK REPORT & STATISTICS

 In 2018, 8.3% of chargebacks were filed within a week of the transaction processing date.
 In 2019, 14.58% of chargebacks were filed in seven days or less, resulting in a 75.54% difference year-over-year.

 Shorter lag times are the result of the industry’s increasing use of automation and technology.
 Processes will continue to become faster and faster.
 If merchants aren’t likewise using technology, they may soon be unable to keep pace with the industry’s quicker standards.

 For example, if merchants use a chargeback management platform that offers real-time reporting, they could capitalize on shorter lag times.
 The sooner merchants learn about hidden problems, the quicker they can solve them and prevent future disputes from happening.

 Percent of Transactions that Turn Into Chargebacks

 Is there an accurate metric to gauge the impact of chargebacks?
 What is the best way to monitor trends?

 The most relevant and accurate insight comes from multi-dimensional analysis.
 It reduces the risk of assumptions drawn on incomplete data that can often happen without context.
-Therefore, the most precise metric for general, industry-wide analysis is likely the chargeback-to-transaction ratio—the percent of transactions that turn into chargebacks.
+Therefore, one of the most helpful chargeback management metrics is the chargeback-to-transaction ratio—the percent of transactions that turn into chargebacks.

 Percent of Revenue Lost to Chargebacks